Zarak-Shah-ji/Gesture-AI/README.md

 ---

-Join us in making communication more inclusive and accessible for everyone with Gesture-AI!
+Join in making communication more inclusive and accessible for everyone with Gesture-AI!
 Together, we can create a positive impact in the lives of individuals with hearing or speech impairments.